-During the second quarter of 2023, we refinanced our Senior Term Facility with MidCap (see Note 8, Long-term Debt to the Notes to unaudited condensed consolidated financial statements).
-The new loan was considered substantially different from the original loan and, as such, we recorded a loss on debt extinguishment of \$909 during the three and six months ended June 30, 2023.
-During the first quarter of 2024, we amended our Senior Term Facility with MidCap (see Note 8, Long-term Debt to the Notes to unaudited condensed consolidated financial statements), which has been accounted for as a debt modification, as the new loan is not considered substantially different from the existing loan.
-There was no debt extinguishment during the three and six months ended June 30, 2024.
+During the second quarter of 2023, we refinanced our Senior Term Facility with MidCap (see Note 8, Long-term Debt to the Notes to unaudited condensed consolidated financial statements) (the "Senior Term Facility").
+The new loan was considered substantially different from the original loan and, as such, we recorded a loss on debt extinguishment of \$909 during the nine months ended June 30, 2023.
+During the first quarter of 2024, we amended the Senior Term Facility, which has been accounted for as a debt modification, as the new loan is not considered substantially different from the existing loan.
+There was no debt extinguishment during the three and nine months ended September 30, 2024.